Have you ever toyed with the idea of tossing your current lifestyle and living full-time on the road?

 And they haven’t looked back since.

-Now if you happen to be in Tasmania between September and November 2019 and you see this rig, approach it and say “Hello Christian and Colleen.
+So, when we all finally get back on the road and you see this rig, approach it and say “Hello Christian and Colleen.
 I read about you on Gas Bottle Refills Dot Com”